vanatteveldt/ccslearnr/handouts/tidy-join.md

 school or courses.

-In such cases, you need to **join** two different data frames, adding the information about a *specific case or group* from one frame to the information about the *same group* from the other frame.
+In such cases, you need to **join** two different data frames, adding the information about a *specific case or group* from one data frame to the information about the *same group* from the other data frame.

 ### Joining data